-One hundred fifty residents of Primorsky region [Russia's constituent subject] will become social coordinators in the regional branch of the "Defenders of the Fatherland" state fund, created by presidential decree.
+One hundred fifty residents of Primorsky region [Russia's federal subject] will become social coordinators in the regional branch of the "Defenders of the Fatherland" state fund, created by presidential decree.
 Presently, the first group of coordinators is undergoing training.
 They will provide social and psychological support to veterans of the war in Ukraine and their families.

-Libraries in the Zabaykalsky region [Russia's constituent subject] participate in the effort of the All-Russia People's Front [a political coalition started in 2011 by then-Prime Minister of Russia Vladimir Putin] to collect waste paper.
+Libraries in the Zabaykalsky region [Russia's federal subject] participate in the effort of the All-Russia People's Front [a political coalition started in 2011 by then-Prime Minister of Russia Vladimir Putin] to collect waste paper.
 Library staff will take the gathered waste paper to recycling centers, and the money obtained will be transferred to the All-Russia People's Front to help soldiers participating in the "special military operation."

 Approximately 1.2 million rubles is spent each month by the Education Committee of Chita on free meals for children of the participants in the "special military operation."
 In the first three months of 2023, the program had spent 3.7 million rubles.